AllenInstitute/MIES/Packages/doc/SweepFormula.rst

 	 return out
   End

-The function `SF_TransferFormulaDataWaveNoteAndMeta` transfers the meta information and wave notes of the reference and data waves.
+The function `SFH_TransferFormulaDataWaveNoteAndMeta` transfers the meta information and wave notes of the reference and data waves.
 It also updates the operation stack information.
-There are two cases where `SF_TransferFormulaDataWaveNoteAndMeta` can not be used:
+There are two cases where `SFH_TransferFormulaDataWaveNoteAndMeta` can not be used:

 - The operation does not take an input reference wave
 - The operation returns data through `SF_GetOutputForExecutorSingle` that creates the reference wave.